I booked an ACX job the other day for a PFH rate that was well above what most people make to read audiobooks. More than triple.

 Meaning, pay narrators a great rate up front for really good work, just like the big publishing houses do, and then reap 100% the reward on the back end for yourself.

-I would imagine this is the kind of advice that really well known and popular authors would gravitate towards, and if you work with an author like this, you can expect at least $225 per finished hour, but no royalty splits.
+I would imagine this is the kind of advice that really well known and popular authors would gravitate towards, and if you work with an author like this, you can expect at least $250-$350 per finished hour (for both narration and production), but no royalty splits.

 And that means, if you’re union, you get your H&R as well – that middle button will light up on ACX when you’re offered the book.